Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter12/README.md

 }
 ```

-Moving the hero can also be done as by using Actions.
+Moving the hero can also be done by using Actions.
 ```
 hero.addAction(Actions.moveBy(hitVector.x, hitVector.y, .1f, Interpolation.exp10))
 ```